billdawson/tidevtools/README.md

 ### ti_eclipsify.py

+**DEPRECATED** -- will not function correctly if you're Titanium SDK source in Eclipse is from 1.8.0 or higher.
+Replaced by ti_eclipsify2.py.

 Does what you expect.
 Run it while you are sitting in the root of a project (where the tiapp.xml is.)

+### ti_eclipsify2.py

+Does what you expect.
+Run it while you are sitting in the root of a project (where the tiapp.xml is.)

+(More info soon.)

 ### ti_android_device.py